arbadacarbaYK/LNbits_TableTown/README.md

 - **SVG**: Scalable vector graphics for crisp rendering
 - **CSS Grid**: Responsive layout management
 - **JavaScript**: Interactive filtering and search

-## 🎯 Use Cases

-### For Developers
-- **Database Design**: Understand LNbits database structure
-- **Extension Development**: See how extensions integrate with core
-- **API Integration**: Understand table relationships and foreign keys
-- **Dependency Analysis**: See which extensions depend on core tables

-### For End Users
-- **Feature Discovery**: Learn what LNbits can do
-- **Extension Selection**: Choose the right extensions for your needs
-- **Understanding**: Get a visual understanding of the LNbits ecosystem
-- **Planning**: Plan your LNbits setup based on available features

-### For System Administrators
-- **Database Planning**: Understand database requirements
-- **Extension Management**: See which extensions to install
-- **Performance**: Understand table relationships for optimization
-- **Security**: Understand access control and permissions

-## 🔧 Customization

-### Adding New Extensions
-1. Edit `lnbits_extensions_data.json`
-2. Add new extension under `extensions` section
-3. Define tables, dependencies, and metadata
-4. Refresh the interface

-### Modifying Categories
-1. Edit the `categories` section in the JSON file
-2. Update colors and descriptions
-3. Refresh the interface

-### Styling Changes
-1. Edit the CSS section in the HTML file
-2. Modify colors, fonts, and layout
-3. Refresh the interface

 ## 🚀 Future Enhancements